Pause

 How many students are accepted each year?

-There is an intake of between 30-36 students each year, typically taught in groups of 6.
+There is an intake of 30-36 students each year, typically taught in groups of 6.

 What are the term dates?